-Although the peritoneum is formed in much the same way as the pericardium, the intestine is so much more complicated in shape than the heart that there are very many folds and layers of the visceral peritoneum.
+Although the peritoneum is formed in much the same way as the pericardium, the intestines are so much more complicated in shape than the heart that there are very many folds and layers of the visceral peritoneum.
 The greater omentum, a fold in the peritoneum containing layers of fat cells, forms an apron over the intestines.

 One particularly important part of the visceral peritoneum is a fold which is attached to the rear wall of the abdomen.
 This part is called the mesentery, and between the two layers of this fold lie the coils of the small intestine.